 - any material recommendations made by the Working Groups; - key operational and supply arrangements and material conduct in parallel with, or to enable the optimal implementation of, Government decisions; and - any changes to the Applicant group. - 1.15.
 Since being granted conditional interim authorisation, the NPSA has been providing the ACCC with regular updates on developments in relation to the Proposed Conduct.
 The Participants have formed a working group to enable them to share trends or concerns regarding the supply of, or supply chain issues associated with, Medicines and/or Pharmacy Products and make decisions about supply arrangements based on the information available to the working group.
 The Participants also continue to engage with the TGA to reduce shortages of Medicines. - 1.16.
-The interim authorisation remains in place until the ACCC final determination comes into force or it is revoked.
+The conditional interim authorisation granted on 31 March 2020 remains in place until it is revoked or until the date the ACCC's final determination comes into effect.